 SARS-CoV-2 variants in Chicago:

 Even more locally, the Chicago Department of Public Health has partnered with Rush University Medical Center to form the Regional Innovative Public Health Laboratory (RIPHL).
 RIPHL collects specimens from hospitals in the Chicago region, and performs whole genome sequencing for public health surveillance.
-The number of specimens analyzed at RIPHL is smaller than the number conducted through the CDC’s National SARS-CoV-2 Strain Surveillance System, and smaller than the number reported to IDPH, so for monitoring variant proportions, the CDC and IDPH data are often more reliable.
+The number of specimens analyzed at RIPHL is smaller than the number conducted through the CDC’s National SARS-CoV-2 Strain Surveillance System, so for monitoring variant proportions, the CDC data are often more reliable.
 Data generated by RIPHL is particularly useful for local outbreak responses, and for monitoring local trends.